 2. My second tip would be to brush up on your tumbling skills because the stunts will come later!
 This is at least a big co-ed tip.
 I didn’t realize that tumbling skills could be so advanced until I went to some cheer clinics and was blown away!
 I was never a good tumbler, I’ll certainly admit that!
 But I could have prepared way better in that department.
 My best tip in this area, perfect what you can already do.
 Have one or two passes set that you KNOW you can land, and practice those every day.
 Trying to throw crazy passes that you just started learning could A) get you hurt before tryouts, and B) end up in a busted pass during tryouts.
 Neither of which are promising!
 Just focus on what you can do and do it the better than anyone else!
 With that said, in all of my experiences you can learn to stunt when you get to the team.
 Coaches are prepared to teach you to stunt, they’re really really good at it too!
 So don’t sweat the stunting part, focus on the tumbling part, and enjoy every moment of this crazy fun sport!

 3. To be able to keep up your skills and practice until tryouts come, you need to eat right and drink LOTS of water.
 Soda and energy drinks will actually make you feel more sluggish and jittery.
 And as much as I love me some McDonald’s French fries, maybe lay off the fast and greasy foods for a bit!
 You want to look and feel your best come tryouts and eating crappy foods and drinking sugary drinks won’t help in that department.
+Find the best performance enhancing supplement at this uk steroid shop.
 Be your brightest most vibrant self so the coaches know that you WANT that spot!

 4. Do some conditioning!
 Of course don’t over work yourself before tryouts, you won’t be able to perform at your best.
 But practicing for a set time and doing some conditioning exercises will really help.
 In college you will have designated work out days and you will start practice with a conditioning warm up.
 You don’t need to start lifting weights yet, but doing some ab workouts or short cardio before or after practices really helps!